How to Block Pop-Up Adverts on Android

-Alternatively, Opera for Android comes with pop-up blocking built-in and switched on as default, and also has a rather clever way of compressing pages to ensure your data allowance doesn’t get chewed through when out and about.
+Alternatively, Opera for Android comes with pop-up blocking built-in and switched on as the default.
+But, it also has a rather clever way of compressing pages to ensure your data allowance doesn’t get chewed through when out and about.
 You can download it free of charge here.

 How to Block Adverts on Mozilla

 Perhaps you enjoy Mozilla Firefox over some of the other options.
 You can block adverts there as well.

 - Open the Firefox app and tap on the three vertical lines in the lower left-hand corner.